 There are two basic types of fluid measurement – mass and volume flow measurement.
-The volumetric flow measurement is temperature and pressure dependent and will be shown in units of volume such as ml/min or m3/h.
+The volumetric flow measurement is temperature and pressure dependent especially for gas and will be shown in units of volume such as ml/min or m3/h.
 When measuring mass flow, you see units of mass such as kg/h or g/min.
-Alternatively, mass flow can be expressed as standardized volumes e.g. mls/min or m3n/h.
+Alternatively, because gas is compressible, it is more convenient to express mass flow as standardized volumes e.g. mls/min or m3n/h.
 Therefore, you can either choose for a mass flow meter or a volumetric flow meter for your application.

 Besides these two types of measurement, there are different measuring principles that all have their specific advantages and disadvantages: